Building Control Act

 As stipulated by the Building Control Act, building plans are to be submitted by a Qualified Person.

-A Qualified Person is a person who is registered as an Architect with the Board of Architects or a Professional Engineer with the Professional Engineers Board.
-The appropriate Qualified Person for the different types of building works are listed in First Schedule of the Building Control Regulations.
-For example, building plans for a warehouse or factory may be submitted by an Architect or a Professional Engineer, but a retaining wall has to be submitted by a Professional Engineer.
+A Qualified Person is a person who is registered as an Architect with the Board of Architects (BOA) or a Professional Engineer with the Professional Engineers Board (PEB); and has a valid practising certificate issued by the BOA or PEB, respectively.
+The appropriate Qualified Person for the different types of building works are listed in the Third Schedule of the Building Control Regulations.
+For example, building plans for a warehouse or factory may be submitted by an Architect or a Professional Engineer, but plans for a retaining wall must be submitted by a Professional Engineer.

 The process of getting building approval is reflected in the attached flow chart "Life Cycle of Building Approval".
 (This is a typical process.
 Variations do exist.)